Last Updated on

-Ultrasound uses high frequency sound waves that are inaudible to the human ear.
+It uses high frequency sound waves that are inaudible to the human ear.
 The mechanical effect of these sounds waves causes vibrations that travels through our tissues.

-Ultrasounds treatments are broadly divided into 2 categories: Thermal or Non Thermal.
+Although there are many applications, ultrasound treatments are broadly divided into 2 categories: Thermal or Non Thermal.

 - Improving circulation

 In contrast, non thermal (pulsed) ultrasound can lead to increased permeability of cell membranes to sodium an calcium by biophysical processes called cavitation and microstreaming.
 Increased calcium stimulates productions of histamines which attracts leukocytes and monocytes.
 These cells are an important part of the inflammatory phase of tissue healing.
 They assist with cleaning up debris resulting from the injury and forming new connective tissue.

 This is how therapeutic ultrasound is thought to accelerate healing.

 There are some contraindications to using ultrasound including pregnancy, malignancy, infection, and decreased temperature sensation.

 This is why you should discuss with your physiotherapist to see if ultrasound is right for you.

 In summary, therapeutic ultrasound can serve as a great complement to a robust active rehabilitation program with your physiotherapist.

 However, you should not rely solely on this one passive modality to provide a complete and sustainable recovery.
 Therapy protocols need to address the source of the problem and any mechanical impairments.